CalyxOS/calyxos.org/pages/install/verizon.md

 description: How to tell if you have a Pixel locked by Verizon
 ---

-In the USA there are two variants of the Google Pixel phones: The normal unlocked version, and the Verizon one.

-The Verizon one is unfortunately locked in such a way (boot loader locked) that you cannot install another operating system on it.
-The only way to tell which device you have is to attempt to unlock the bootloader of the phone:
+In the United States, Google Pixel phones come in carrier-locked versions or factory-unlocked versions.
+Whichever version you get, Google and most of the carriers allow you to enable OEM unlocking so that you can [unlock the device's bootloader](https://source.android.com/docs/core/architecture/bootloader/locking_unlocking) to install a custom Android operating systems.
+However, this is not the case with Verizon.

+The Verizon Pixels prohibit their users from unlocking bootloader, thus, you cannot install any custom Android OS on it.

+To check if your device allows you to unlock the bootloader, you can try enabling OEM unlocking:

 * **Step 1.
 Enable Developer Options**<br>
 **Settings** &rarr; **About Phone** &rarr; tap **Build number** 7 times
 * **Step 2.
 Enable OEM Unlocking**<br>
 **Settings** &rarr; **System** &rarr; **Advanced** &rarr; **Developer Options** &rarr; **OEM unlocking**

-The last step might fail if there is no internet connection.
-In that case, connect to a WiFi network and remove SIM card, then try again.
+The last step may fail if there is no internet connection.
+In that case, you need to connect to a Wi-Fi network, remove the SIM card, and then try again.
+Once OEM unlocking is turned on, always remember to turn it back off if you don't need it.

-If you can enable "OEM unlocking" then it's an unlocked version and you can install CalyxOS.
-If "OEM unlocking" is greyed out and not toggle-able then you have the Verizon version.
+**Please note:** If you can enable “OEM unlocking” on your device, it means this phone allows bootloader unlocking and you can install CalyxOS.
+If “OEM unlocking” is greyed out, you may have the Verizon version.
+Please keep in mind that unlocking bootloader is different from unlocking a carrier-locked phone.